cashubtc/nuts/XX.md

 `optional`

-`depends on: NUT-11 (P2PK), NUT-12 (DLEQ), NUT-09 (restore signatures), NUT-07 (token state check) (NUT-17 is beneficial, but not required)`
+`depends on: NUT-11 (P2PK), NUT-12 (DLEQ), NUT-09 (restore signatures), NUT-07 (token state check), NUT-?28?
+P2BK, (NUT-17 is beneficial, but not required)`

----

-_TODO: should this, or a separate NUT, talked about the transport for all of this, e.g. JSON over Websockets?_

-_TODO: the mint could notice that the 2x2 P2PK swap happens just before two separate 1x1 swaps that add to the same amount, and therefore reasonably conclude that this was a channel.
-Should Alice and Charlie delay stage 2 in order to have a little more privacy?_

-_TODO: P2BPK is mentioned briefly as an option below; in theory it could be used if Charlie advertizes that he supports receiving payment that way.
-For those not using P2BPK, Alice and Charlie could specify two public keys, one for the 2-of-2 multisig in the funding and another in the 1-of-1 multisig that pays to each specifically.
-This might increase the privacy of non-P2BPK slightly._
+_TODO: This is a bit badly-structured and repetitive now.
+I need to tidy it up._

 ---